peteash10/bugpowder/defining-a-zine/index.md

 A zine is made as an end in itself.
 It serves no purpose other than to exist as a zine.
 It's existence may provoke change in the world, such as inspiring others to make their own zines, but it's production is self-contained and autonomous.

 That is not to say that publications made as labour do not have value.
-That would be absurd and render nearly all intellectual writing obsolete.
+That would be absurd and render nearly all writing obsolete.
 All we are saying is those publications are not and will never be zines.

 ## Zines are networks